-When products are launched in the market, the Company may face challenges from a new drug with the same efficacy approved by the FDA, other biosimilar products with the same efficacy entering the market, or the insurance companies reducing reimbursement amounts or declining coverage.
-However, Tanvex's team's experience, unique marketing strategies and integrated, cost-effictive will combat competitors and result in being a standout performer in the biosimilar market.
+When products are launched in the market, the Company may face challenges from new products (new drug and/or biosimilars) with the same efficacy, or the insurance companies reducing reimbursement amounts or declining coverage.
+However, the Company's unique marketing strategies, integrated, cost-effective structure, and its team's experience will enable the Company to overcome these challenges and successfully market and sell its products.